Your Cloisonne´ Vision and Voice

 - 4

-My students' enamels are unique, personal, and fun!
+Students make enamels that are unique, personal, and fun!

 Their pieces that come from the heart.